harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

   <div align='center'>
     <img width="600" height="300" alt="image" src="https://github.com/user-attachments/assets/ea4f7524-be89-4a70-af81-fc6f329da4e1">
   </div>
-  <p>The above generated by the DALL-E but less complex with significant differences in them (like bottle on the table, dogs at the Bottom-Left and Bottom-Right and flowerpots at top-Left and Bottom-Right).
-Although this image is also a Left-Shift image of first one comparatively is better than Image-1.</p>
+  <p><b>Image-2:</b> The above generated by the DALL-E but less complex with significant differences in them (like bottle on the table, dogs at the Bottom-Left and Bottom-Right and flowerpots at top-Left and Bottom-Right).
+Although this image is also a Left-Shift image of image on rightside but comparatively better than Image-1.</p>
 </div>

 <b>Prompt 3</b>